abdelazizSalah/Ethical-Labs/NetworkingLab/Abdelaziz_Neamatallah/writeUpForICMPRedirectLab.md

 2. Scenario 2:
    * Malicious Router in a different sub-net
    * this does not make sense, because the victim will think how can I route my traffic to a gateway that I can not reach directly.
+   * ICMP redirects are only accepted if the redirect target is in the same subnet as the victim, so it will not work
 3. Scenario 3:
+  * Victim may accept the redirection, but when it tries to send the traffic to non-existing IP it will not get ARP reply, so it will not send data.
+4. Scenario 4:
+   * Attacker can not send valid ICMP redirect packet to the victim because it is only accepted if it is sent by the current default gateway.
+   * so the redirection will be blocked.
 ### Task3 steps:
 * Lets open 4 terminals, in each we have one machine
 * ![alt text](image-22.png)